 What costs are eligible for funding from the Emergency Telecommunication Services Revolving Fund?Necessary 9-1-1 Network costs, Station Terminal Equipment and Maintenance of that equipment are all eligible expenditures.
 Also eligible, are necessary and appropriate consulting services or administration costs (3% for State Administrative Costs and 2% for local community Network Management), not to exceed five percent of the amounts deposited annually.

 What levels of 9-1-1 services are available in Arizona?Of all wireline telephone services provided, 100% include access to 9-1-1.
 Of this, 96% of all telephone services have Enhanced 9-1-1.
 See the 9-1-1 status map which shows types of service.
-Wireless Enhanced 9-1-1 Phase II is available in Cochise, Graham, Maricopa, Mohave, Pima, Pinal, Yavapai, Santa Cruz and Yuma Counties as well as the Page area of Coconino County.
+Wireless Enhanced 9-1-1 Phase II is available in Cochise, Coconino, Gila, Graham and Greenlee Counties, as well as Maricopa, Mohave, Pima, Pinal, Santa Cruz , Yavapai, and Yuma Counties.
 In these areas, when a 9-1-1 call is placed from a wireless phone, the location of the caller is depicted on a map.

 On the maps, there are areas where no telephone services are available, why is that?Many areas in Arizona are rural and sparsely populated.
 Currently, no local area exchange carriers offer services in these areas.